Irish culture is not something you simply observe – it is something you feel, join in and carry with you.

 Step Dancing

 Step dancing is known for its rapid, intricate footwork and relatively still upper body.
-It developed in the 18th and 19th centuries and was refined through competitions organized by groups such as Conradh na Gaeilge (the Gaelic League), which sought to preserve Irish language and culture.
+It developed in the 18th and 19th centuries.
+Competitions organized by groups such as Conradh na Gaeilge (the Gaelic League) refined it.
+These groups sought to preserve Irish language and culture.

-You may encounter step dancers performing in pubs, festivals or cultural centres.
+You may meet step dancers performing in pubs, festivals or cultural centers.
 The sharp clicks of hard shoes on wood floors create a percussion instrument in their own right.
-Watching a dancer’s feet move at breathtaking speed is a thrilling experience — but even more magical is the atmosphere when dancers perform within a local community gathering, surrounded by music and encouragement.
+Watching a dancer’s feet move at breathtaking speed is thrilling.
+The atmosphere is even more magical when dancers perform within a local community gathering.
+They are surrounded by music and encouragement.

 Céilí Dancing